Medical Microbiology Fellowship

 Physicians must have an M.D. or D.O. degree (or equivalent, e.g., M.B.ChB.), and have successfully completed an accredited pathology residency program or fellowship in adult or pediatric infectious diseases.
 Physicians must be eligible for a Texas Institutional Permit.

 The program is designed to provide extensive, outstanding training in medical microbiology to prepare the applicant to practice as a subspecialty expert in all aspects of medical microbiology pathology.

-- All medical microbiology related issues at Parkland, St Paul and Zale Lipshy University Hospitals, Children’s Medical Center and the Ambulatory Clinics associated with each facility.
+- All medical microbiology related issues at Parkland, William P. Clements Jr. and Zale Lipshy University Hospitals, Children’s Medical Center, and the Ambulatory Clinics associated with each facility.
 The Fellow will be responsible for all requests for bacteriological and virological interpretation, both in-patient and out-patient.
 Fellow will have ample hands-on experience from performing lab techniques to generating the final report.

 - Clinical Rounds on these patients along with residents/medical students and attending faculty.

 - The fellow works closely with and serves as a formal or informal consultant to the various clinical services in the departments of the affiliated institutions.

 - Academic aspects: Fellow works with the Infectious Diseases fellows and staff and presents interesting laboratory findings at weekly Infectious Diseases meetings.
 Fellow presents case discussions at Clinical Pathology Rounds approximately once per quarter.
 Fellow also serves as a consultant to and teacher of pathology residents and medical students who rotate on the medical microbiology service during the year.